 Conclusions: There are several factors that appear to have influenced Mr. West's' psychological response and therefore his behavior at the time of the offenses.
 His background of extreme trauma and anxiety during childhood set the stage for Mr. West's having an acute stress response and becoming emotionally overwhelmed by the situation, experiencing intense dissociative symptoms of depersonalization and derealization.
 Mr. Ronnie Martin's psychological history indicates that, although younger than Mr. West, he was an angry individual who had a hostile, aggressive and manipulative personality features.
 It is my opinion that this more dominating and pathological personality style, in contrast to Mr. West's submissive and fearful personality traits, did serve to reinforce Mr. West's long-standing pattern of becoming passive and compliant when confronted with intense stress.
-It is my opinion that this.
+It is my opinion that he had very limited psychological resources for proactive resistance due to the psychological trauma and anxiety reaction he was experiencing at that time.
 His lack of sleep and his intoxication at the time further depleted his ability to more effectively cope with the traumatic situation.